mswarens/Unfinished-ScumTracker-ClassProject/doc/architecture.md

 The architecture of the application is examined within this document using the following views:

  - **Use-Case View** - documents the use cases for the system along with associated actors
- - **Logical View** - documents the architecturally significant classes, packages, and layers associated with the system
+ - **Logical View** - documents the architecturally significant data entities, use case realizations, and overall system design.
  - **Process View** - documents significant processes involved in the execution of the application along with their interactions
  - **Deployment View** - documents the various physical components involved in deployment and maintenance of the system